Best built-in oven brands

 Article 3 of 7

 AEG is part of the appliance brand family that includes Electrolux and Zanussi products.
 AEG ovens have a small but significant share of the market.
-They have a classic design with a focus on high-performance extras at the top, such as pyrolytic self-cleaning and steam-assisted cooking.
-AEG ovens sit at the mid to upper part of the market - you can pick up an entry-level single oven for less than £400, but premium offerings can cost more than £1,000.
+They have a classic design with a focus on high-performance extras, such as pyrolytic self-cleaning and steam-assisted cooking.
+AEG ovens sit at the mid to upper part of the market – you can pick up an entry-level single oven for less than £400, but premium offerings can cost more than £1,000.

-But is it a brand worth buying?
+But is AEG a brand worth buying?
 In our years of ovens testing, we've found that even the best brands don't consistently produce winning models.
 And some ovens with all the latest bells and whistles fail to master the basics.
-You can see which ovens come out on top, and how AEG compares to other brands, with our built-in oven reviews.
+You can see which ovens come out on top, and how AEG compares with other brands, in our built-in oven reviews.

 We've tested many AEG ovens over the years, and we also ask owners what they think of their ovens – including whether they have encountered any issues or faults.
 On this page you can see how well AEG built-in ovens do in our tests, as well as their reliability score and how owners rated them.

 Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
 If you're not yet a member, join Which? to get instant access.

 |AEG oven overview table|

 |Brand reliability rating|

 An AEG oven will, on average, set you back more than £500.
 However, there is a broad range of options available.
 Single ovens start at around £400, working up to £1,300 for a premium, high-spec model.
 If you'd like a double oven, then you'll pay upwards of £500.